haoranD/Awesome-Human-Activity-Recognition/README.md

 ### 2023

 - Integrating Gaze and Mouse Via Joint Cross-Attention Fusion Net for Students' Activity Recognition in E-learning
+- Integrating Gaze and Mouse Via Joint Cross-Attention Fusion Net for Students' Activity Recognition in E-learning
 - VAX: Using Existing Video and Audio-based Activity Recognition Models to Bootstrap Privacy-Sensitive Sensors
 - LAUREATE: A Dataset for Supporting Research in Affective Computing and Human Memory Augmentation